Home Compare ETN vs SU.PA

 Eaton Corporation vs Schneider Electric S.E.: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Schneider Electric S.E carrying a narrow edge on profitability.
-Eaton still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
+Schneider Electric S.E holds the cleaner structural position, with the lead spread across growth and profitability.
+Eaton still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (ETN: Russell 1000, SU.PA: STOXX 600).
+Peer scores are normalised within each company's primary universe (ETN: S&P 500, SU.PA: STOXX 600).

 INDUSTRY COMPARISON